-3.15.17 What if something goes wrong?
+5.6.16 What if something goes wrong?

 Whilst it is hoped that a pregnancy goes according to plan, the Council will support employees as much as possible if anything goes wrong.
 The Employee Assistance Programme may be able to help with any concerns, though any non work related issues should be raised with the GP/Midwife.
-Counselling support is available, for employees and their family, 24/7 on 0800 282 193.
+Counselling support is available for employees 24/7 on 0330 380 0658.

 If an employee suffers a miscarriage or the baby dies before 24 weeks of pregnancy the employee will be eligible for sick pay and/or possibly special leave according to the circumstances.

-If the baby is stillborn or dies after 24 weeks of pregnancy an employee will still be entitled to maternity pay / leave as set out in section 3.4.
+If the baby is stillborn or dies after 24 weeks of pregnancy an employee will still be entitled to maternity pay / leave.
+The employee will also be entitled to parental bereavement leave (see the leave and time off policy).